What is Prozac?

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-General information about Prozac
+General information about the safe and effective use of Prozac

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Prozac for a condition for which it was not prescribed.
 Do not give Prozac to other people, even if they have the same condition.
 It may harm them.